anagha-google/cloud-composer-setup-foundations/01-modules/01-foundational-setup.md

 ## 1. Pre-requisites

 Create a GCP project.
-You will need administrator privileges to the organization and owner privileges for the project for the rest of the modules.<br>
+You will need organization policy administrator privileges to the organization and owner privileges and security admin privileges for the project for the rest of the modules.<br>
 From the cloud console project dashboard, capture the project number.
 We will need to reference the project ID and project number for the rest of the modules.<br>

 ![Dashboard](../00-images/01-00-dashboard.png)